tetracorp/dungeons-of-avalon/docs/_posts/2019-06-15-doa2-backstory.md

 The dispatch:

-"My king sends troops to me immediately or we are lost I dictate these lines in my tower.
+"My King must send troops to me immediately or we are lost.
+I dictate these lines in my tower.
 The enemy has surprised us.
-We have not been able to determine who or what it is, we can only say that it is merciless and brutal Residents of the city have fled, except for a few brave ones who are still persevering and helping me to resist the enemy.
+We have not been able to determine who or what it is, we can only say that it is merciless and brutal.
+Residents of the city have fled, except for a few brave ones who are still persevering and helping me to resist the enemy.

 My King, if only we knew who we were fighting against.
 I have never seen such creatures.
-It is as if hell has sent its henchmen to overrun Isla and later the Empire of AVALON.
+It is as if Hell has sent its henchmen to overrun Isla and later the Empire of AVALON.

 My guard is resisting, but it will not last much longer.
 My soldiers are simply